influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/influxql/basic-query.md

 When aliasing columns in **InfluxQL**, use the `AS` clause and double-quoted alias names.
 When [aliasing columns in **SQL**](/influxdb/cloud-serverless/query-data/sql/basic-query/#alias-queried-fields-and-tags), you can use the `AS` clause to define the alias, but it isn't necessary.
 {{% /note %}}

-### Query result set

-If at least one row satisfies the query, {{% cloud-name %}} returns row data in the query result set.
-An InfluxQL query result set includes the following columns:

-- Data for columns listed in the query's `SELECT` statement
-- The `time` column that contains the timestamp for each record
-- An `iox::measurement` column that contains the record's measurement (table) name